sajjadGG/book-python/basics/oop/inheritance.rst

 ========
 .. glossary::

-    Overload
+    overload
-        :term:`Child` has method or attribute with the same name as :term:`Parent`.
+        When :term:`child` has method or attribute with the same name as :term:`parent`.
-        In that case :term:`Child` attribute will be used.
+        In such case :term:`child` attribute will be used (will overload :term:`parent`).

 .. code-block:: python